Scorched earth: Vietnam War

-Persian Gulf War
+Guatemalan Civil War

-During the 1990 Persian Gulf War, when Iraqi forces were driven out of Kuwait, they set more than 600 Kuwaiti oil wells on fire.
-That was done as part of a scorched-earth policy during the retreat from Kuwait in 1991 after Iraqi forces had been driven out by Coalition military forces.
-The fires were started in January and February 1991, and the last one was extinguished by November 1991.

-Central America

 Efraín Ríos Montt used the policy in Guatemala's highlands in 1981 and 1982, but it had been used under the previous president, Fernando Romeo Lucas García.
 Upon entering office, Ríos Montt implemented a new counterinsurgency strategy that called for the use of scorched earth to combat the Guatemalan National Revolutionary Unity rebels.
 Plan Victoria 82 was more commonly known by the nickname of the rural pacification elements of the strategy, Fusiles y Frijoles (Bullets and Beans).
 Ríos Montt's policies resulted in the death of thousands, most of them indigenous Mayans.

-Bandung Sea of Fire
+Indonesia

-The Indonesian military used the method during Indonesian National Revolution when the British forces in Bandung gave an ultimatum for Indonesian fighters to leave the city.
-In response, the southern part of Bandung was deliberately burned down in an act of defiance as they left the city on 24 March 1946.
+The Indonesian military used the method during the Indonesian National Revolution when the British forces in Bandung gave an ultimatum for local fighters to leave the city.
+In response, the southern part of Bandung was deliberately burned down in an act of defiance as they left it on 24 March 1946.
 This event is known as the Bandung Sea of Fire (Bandung Lautan Api).

 The Indonesian military and pro-Indonesia militias also used the method in the 1999 East Timorese crisis.
 The Timor-Leste scorched-earth campaign was around the time of East Timor's referendum for independence in 1999.

 Yugoslav Wars

-The method was used during the Yugoslav Wars, such as against the Serbs in Krajina by the Croatian Army, and by Serbian paramilitary groups.
+The method was used during the Yugoslav Wars that started in 1991, such as against the Serbs in Krajina by the Croatian Army, and by Serbian paramilitary groups.

+Soviet–Afghan War

+The Soviet army used scorched-earth tactics against towns and villages in 1983 to 1984 in the Soviet–Afghan War to prevent the return of the Mujahideen by a migratory genocide.
+The Soviet army used mines extensively in the bordering provinces to Pakistan to cut off weapon supply.

 21st century

-Darfur War

-The government of Sudan used scorched earth as a military strategy in Darfur War.